eProsima/Micro-XRCE-DDS-docs/docs/gen.rst

 This tool can generate from a given IDL specification file, the C struct associated with the Topic, as well as the serialization and deserialization methods.
 Also, it can generate a sample demo that works with the proposed topic.

+To find out how to install this package, refer to the :ref:`install_gen` section.

 As an example of the potential of this tool, the following shows the source code generated from the ShapeDemo IDL file.

 ::